LGN520/farreach-public/ae_instructions.md

 		* Second server (NIC: ens3f1; MAC: 9c:69:b4:60:ef:c1) <-> Tofino switch (front panel port: 3/0).
 		* Tofino switch (front panel port: 7/0) <-> Tofino switch (front panel port: 12/0) (for in-switch cross-pipeline recirculation to fix atomicity issue of crash-consistent snapshot generation in FarReach).

-## 3. AE on YCSB Core Workloads
+## 3. Notes for Artifact Evaluation

-- **Note: we have finished system and data preparation, such that you can directly execute scripts to reproduce experiments.**
+- **Note: we have finished system preparation and data preparation, such that you can directly execute scripts to reproduce experiments.**
 	- System preparation includes software dependency installation, testbed configuration settings (e.g., Linux username, involved machines, and SSH settings), and code compilation **(server rotation is enabled by default for most experiments)**.
 	- Data preparation includes loading phase (pre-loading 100M records into server-side key-value storage) and workload analysis (calculate bottleneck partition by consistent hashing and generate workload files for server rotation).
 	- Although we have configured `scripts/global.sh` based on AE testbed and the AE account (username: atc2023ae), **please also make a double-check on `scripts/global.sh` by yourself.**